Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Drawbacks and risks of sole proprietorship

-The most substantial risk of operating a sole proprietorship for real estate investing is unlimited personal liability.
+One of the biggest drawbacks of starting a sole proprietorship for your rental business is bearing unlimited personal liability.
 Because there is no legal distinction between you and your business, your personal assets are not protected from business debts or lawsuits.
 This means creditors or tenants who sue your rental business can pursue your personal assets, such as your home, savings accounts, or other investments, to satisfy a judgment.

-For instance, if a tenant is injured on your property and sues, or if your rental business incurs significant debt it cannot repay, your personal wealth could be at risk.
-This lack of asset protection is a major reason why many landlords eventually consider moving to an LLC or other corporate structure.
-This risk highlights the importance of comprehensive landlord insurance to mitigate potential claims.
+For instance, if a tenant is injured on your property and sues, or if your rental business incurs significant debt that it cannot repay, your personal wealth could be at risk.
+Lack of asset protection is a major reason many landlords consider forming a limited liability company (LLC) or other corporate structure.

-Scaling a sole proprietorship rental property business also presents difficulties.
+Scaling a sole proprietorship rental property business also presents its own set of difficulties.
 As your portfolio grows, managing increasing administrative tasks and potential liabilities as an individual can become overwhelming.
 The inherent risk associated with unlimited personal liability makes it difficult to attract investors or partners who might require a more formalized business structure to protect their interests.

 Free All-in-One Property Management Software